-Vaping CBD allows users to enjoy their CBD on-the-go, as well as allowing faster activation times of immediately to up to 20 minutes until the effects are felt.
-Vaping CBD is optimal for those who struggle with migraines, panic disorders, chronic stress, and sleep issues like insomnia.
+Vaping CBD allows users to enjoy their CBD on the go, as well as allowing faster activation times of immediately to up to 20 minutes until the effects are felt.

 With the growing industry, there have been many companies that don’t fully deliver what they advertise, leaving people questioning the safety of vaping in general.
 One of the biggest scares in the vaping industry has been illegal additives into products sold on the streets.

 There have been news reports on deaths related to vape liquids being cut with vitamin E oils, and other dangerous particles.
 This indeed is something to worry about when deciding on where to source your product, but should not be alarming when purchasing from a reputable CBD distributor.

 Your local CBD shop should be requiring test results of all products carried on their shelves, guaranteeing a quality product.

 Do your research.
 Only buy from reputable brands.
 Your health matters.